Functions and Subroutines

 Function Example 1

 The function is defined in the definition statement in the Start block.
-From there it can be used in the code.
+From there it can be used in the code below it.

 Function Example 2